wintercounter/ccss/web/docs/guides/quick-examples.md

 ### `raw`

-Use to pass raw CSS string / Style object.
+Use it to pass raw CSS string / Style object.

 ```js live
 ccss({